-Mexican Tetra (Astyanax mexicanus) Fish Species Profile
+Mexican Tetra (Astyanax mexicanus) Species Profile & Care Guide

 The Mexican Tetra is Hardy and peaceful and is an excellent choice for the beginner aquarist and suitable for most community aquariums, however slow of very timid tankmates are best-avoided.
 It occasionally nips at tankmates when feeding, but its searching technique causes this rather than aggression.